Inject credentials

 Authorization, sometimes a custom header. - Where the secret lives at the Sidecar host.
 Two modes today: a host environment variable (

-basicmode) or a Vault path (vaultmode).
+basicmode) or a file rendered by Vault Agent (vaultmode).

 A typical setup for OpenAI: